Banh Mi Sandwich

 English cucumber – Sliced lengthwise very thinly.

-CondimentsMaggi seasoning is very traditional and can be found at Asian markets.
+CondimentsMaggi seasoning is very traditional and can be found in Asian markets.
 Chili oil is also delicious.

 Peppers – Pickled jalapeños are our favorite.